mcgr0g/docker-openconnect-2nas/README.md

 or for local test configure Makefile and run `make customcert`

 ## Intermediate Configuration (Providing own certs in /config/certs and running on port 443):
 Cert files are stored in /config/certs.
-It will automatically generate certs if the following two files are not present in the cert directory:
+It will automatically generate certs if the following two files
 ```
 server-key.pem
 server-cert.pem
 ```
+are not present in the cert directory.

 ```bash
 $ docker run --privileged  -d \
               -v /your/config/path/:/config \